As the 25th of December edges closer, the festive season gets into full swing, bringing with it the pressure to get all your holiday shopping done!

-Fortunately there are plenty of Christmas markets in Canada that will take the stress out of holiday shopping and fill you with Christmas cheer.
+Fortunately, there are plenty of Christmas markets in Canada that will take the stress out of holiday shopping and fill you with Christmas cheer.

 Banff Christmas Market

-Say hello to Santa, go on a sleigh ride or enjoy BBQ food and homemade chocolate.
+Say hello to Santa, go on a sleigh ride, or enjoy BBQ food and homemade chocolate.
 There are so many activities you need to try at this popular market.

-Opening dates: 25-27 November
+Opening dates: 15th-17th November and 22nd- 24th November

-Directions from downtown Banff:
+Directions from Downtown Banff:

-– From downtown Banff head south on Banff Avenue and cross the Bow River.
+– From Downtown Banff, head south on Banff Avenue and cross the Bow River

-– After crossing the bridge, take the first right onto Cave Avenue.
+– After crossing the bridge, take the first right onto Cave Avenue

-– Turn right onto Sundance Road towards Warner Stables.
+– Turn right onto Sundance Road towards Warner Stables

-Calgary Christmas Market
+Calgary Expo Holiday Market

-Opening dates: November 18-December 11
+Opening dates: 30th November

-Directions from downtown Calgary:
+Directions from Downtown Calgary:

 – Head west on 6 Ave SE W and take the left at the first cross street onto 1 Street SE S

+If you decide to book cheap flights to Canada and visit, you can expect to see over 30 performances by choirs, bands and dance groups.
 The free-to-attend market also boasts a model railway display, a live nativity and blacksmith demonstrations on the square.

-Opening dates: 1-4 December
+Opening dates: 5th-8th December

 Directions from Toronto to Kitchener: